RxLaboratory/Duik/src-docs/docs/getting-started/introduction.md

 Although **its goal is to ease the rigging and animation process** and it comes with a lot of automated tools, it always **lets you customize the way it works** and gives you **access to all low-level tools** used within higher level features like auto-rigs.
 That means you can do anything you'd like with Duik, as it is very comprehensive. **You're not limited to the use of automatic processes and auto-rigs**.

 Most of the tools are very similar to what you can find in any advanced rigged character animation software, mostly in 3D, like *Blender*, *Maxon Cinema 4D* or *Autodesk Maya*.
 A skilled 3D rigger will quickly learn how to use Duik.
 A beginner learning Duik will know also the basics of 3D rigging.
-Duik can be a good start to learn character rigging and animation, as 2D is a bit easier than 3D, before learning advanced 3D rigging in *Blender*, *Maya* or *Cinema 4D*.
+Duik can be a good start to learn character rigging and animation, as 2D is a bit less complex than 3D, before learning advanced 3D rigging in *Blender*, *Maya* or *Cinema 4D*.

 Duik is not meant to be quick to learn; it's meant to be efficient and quick for the people who know how to rig or animate a character.